Romso94/R4D4R/README.md

 * Vulnerable subdomain detection with `subzy`
 * Broken link detection using `BLH (Broken-Link-Hijacker)`
 * CORS issues checking with `Corsy`
-* Real-time ASCII dashboard with radar and progress messages
 * Logs and results stored in a structured output directory

 ---